adayoung/gae-pastebin/README.md

 ## Building with Docker

  Use the following command to build with the latest version of Go:
   * `cd <path to repository>`
   * `docker run --rm -v $PWD:/go/src/github.com/adayoung/gae-pastebin -w /go/src/github.com/adayoung/gae-pastebin -v $GOPATH:/go -e "CGO_ENABLED=0" golang:latest go build -v -ldflags "-s -w" .`

-_Oh, make sure to update static/js/base.js with your own GA user id!_
 _And keys.yaml to change the CSRFAuthKey and EncryptionK as well!_

 _P.S.: This [used to](https://github.com/adayoung/gae-pastebin/releases/tag/v2019-09-29) run on Google App Engine and there's probably a bunch of stuff about it that still lingers on.
 I'll eventually clean it up :open_mouth:_